-Write a function that uses Equation 8.3 to calculate the polynomials of degree 3, 6, 9, and 12 that best fit the data.
+Write a function that uses (4.3) to calculate the polynomials of degree 3, 6, 9, and 12 that best fit the data.
 Plot the original data points and each least squares polynomial together in individual subplots.

-(Hint: define a separate, more refined domain with np.linspace() and use this domain to smoothly plot the polynomials.)
+(Hint: define a separate, refined domain with np.linspace() and use this domain to smoothly plot the polynomials.)

-Instead of using Problem 1 to solve the normal equation, you may use scipy.linalg.lstsq(), demonstrated below.
+Instead of using Problem 1 to solve the normal equations, you may use SciPy's least squares routine, scipy.linalg.lstsq().

-'''

 from scipy import linalg as la

 Define A and b appropriately.

-Solve the normal equation using SciPy's least squares routine.
+Solve the normal equations using SciPy's least squares routine.

 The least squares solution is the first of four return values.

 x = la.lstsq(A, b)[0]

-'''